France–Madagascar relations: Independence

 Soon after the war, Madagascar began to demand independence from France.
 In March 1947, the Malagasy Uprising began and lasted until December 1948, when French forces defeated the Malagasy rebels.
 Madagascar moved towards greater autonomy in several stages between 1958 and 1960.
 France offered three options in the constitutional referendum of September 1958: to be an overseas territory; a department; or "a state [...] that will deal with the French republic on a basis of equality... within the larger community".
 The Malagasy's chose the latter option.
 However throughout the regime of Tsiranana (1959–72) the relationship to France remained strong, with French representation in the provincial assemblies and a French role in military and intelligence affairs, while the currency was linked to the French franc.

 Post Independence

 Since obtaining independence, relations between both nations remain strong, both politically and culturally.
 Leaders of both nations have paid state visits to the each other's nations, respectively, and Madagascar is huge recipient of French government aid and development assistance.
 Madagascar is home to several thousand French expatriates and France is also home to a large Malagasy diaspora.

 A dispute over the Scattered Islands in the Indian Ocean, some of which were separated from the colony of Madagascar prior to independence, has overshadowed relations.
 Two United Nations resolutions have called for France to cede the islands, and their surrounding waters, to Madagascar.
 The islands were discussed during the visit of Emmanuel Macron in 2025, the first visit of a French President since 2005.
+After Cyclone Gezani, France donated humanitarian aid to counter Russian influence in Madagascar and Michael Randrianirina made a state visit to Paris.